Resource relationships in Managed Service for Kubernetes

 Do not confuse cloud service accounts with Kubernetes service accounts.

-In the service documentation, service account refers to a regular cloud service account unless otherwise specified.
+In our Managed Service for Kubernetes guides, a service account means a regular cloud service account unless otherwise specified.

 Managed Service for Kubernetes cluster statistics